Overview of West Virginia Mortgages

 |Year||West Virginia Rate||U.S. Rate|

 *The FHFA stopped reporting new data in 2018.

 West Virginia Mortgages Overview

 Single-family homes in West Virginia are significantly cheaper than the rest of the nation.
-The average home price in West Virginia is $119,200, which is well below the nation’s average of $236,450, according to Zillow.
+The median home value in West Virginia is $143,200, which is well below the nation’s median of $281,400.